Advertising, Distribution, Solicitation and Facilities Usage Policy

 All light pole banners must conform to one of three sizes: 30” x 72” for high-level light pole brackets on the periphery of the campus, 30” x 60” for high-level light pole brackets located inside the periphery of the campus, or 24” x 48” for low-level light pole brackets located inside the periphery of the campus.
 Light pole banners must be designed and printed through university publications, and installed only by physical plant employees.
 Banners must not be tied from light pole to light pole.

-Light pole banner spaces must be reserved through the Conference Services Office.
+Light pole banner spaces must be reserved through the Event and Meeting Services Office.
 The Vice President for Student Affairs shall approve the PSU light pole banners, the University Provost shall approve the West Quad banners, and the President shall approve athletics light pole banners.
 All costs associated with the creation and installation of banners will be assessed to the sponsoring organization.

 Other University-wide/sponsored events: Advertising of other University-wide/sponsored events may be permitted only with the approval of the President and must be limited to University-wide initiatives, and directly related to the University mission and/or major themes.

 It is the responsibility of the requesting department to maintain the advertising in a fashion that does not obstruct traffic, create a hazard, or detract from the physical appearance of the campus.

 Events sponsored by a college or department and associated with the mission(s) of that organization may be advertised by use of standard-sized sandwich board, according to specifications established by the Vice President of Administrative and Information Services, either outside the main entrance or inside the lobby of the building, subject to the approval of the Dean of the College or Director of the facility in question.
 Such advertising shall extend for a period of no longer than two (2) weeks.